joinemm/empire/README.md

 chown -R $USER:users /etc/nixos
 ```

-You should be able to clone this repo into `/etc/nixos` now and run `nixos-rebuild switch`.
+You should be able to clone this repo into `/etc/nixos` now
+and run `nixos-rebuild switch --flake .#hostname`,
+provided there is a host that matches your hostname.